The Two Faces of Elegance:

 Krementz doubles are figural cufflinks.
 They feature wonderful scenes of roaring lions, mermaids, writhing serpents and other subjects drawn from myth, nature and history rendered in detailed relief.
 I have not yet come across a pair of Krementz doubles embellished with an abstract or merely decorative design.
 This cufflink of a Native American in song is a nice example of the artistry and rich detail with which Krementz created the doubles.

 During the late Victorian period fierce lions were a favored motif prowling the cufflinks and other fine accessories in a gentleman's kit.
 The roaring full-faced example illustrated earlier in this note is one version.
 Krementz also offered a menacing lion in three-quarter profile framed by windblown grasses.
 The lion is beautifully sculpted with fierce eyes and a jagged, fanged maw.
 Also, note the rich details in the lion's flowing golden mane and the windswept grasses.
-At the end of this note is a third lion inspired cufflink, one created by another eminent cufflink maker of the early 1900s, Link & Angell.
+Toward the end of this note is a third lion inspired cufflink, one created by another eminent cufflink maker of the early 1900s, Link & Angell.

 This final example of a Krementz double features entwined rattle snakes.
 Among the Victorians entwined or coiled snakes were often symbols of good fortune and the promise of eternity.
 However, I suspect this interpretation may not apply when the snakes have venomous fangs and ominously rattling tails.
 The influence of Art Nouveau is seen in the scaly, twisting bodies of the two snakes, as well as the sinuous vine that is intertwined with them.
 As with all Krementz doubles the scene is beautifully and richly rendered.